physimals/asl-docs/gui_tutorial.rst

     absolute perfusion values found and it is not aytpical too see values in the range 30-50 here.
 There is also a white matter result (for which a threshold of 90% was used).
-  - ``basil/native_space/gm_mask.nii.gz`` - this is the gray
+  - ``basil/native_space/gm_mask.nii.gz`` - this is a
-    matter mask used in the above calculations.
-There is also the associated white matter mask.
-  - ``basil/native_space/gm_roi.nii.gz`` - this is another
     mask that represents areas in which there is some grey matter (at least 10% from the partial volume estimates).
 This can be useful for visualisation, but mainly when looking at partial volume corrected data.
+  - ``basil/native_space/gm_roi.nii.gz`` - this mask represents voxels which
+    are close to 'pure' GM.
+It is used for the calculation of the mean perfusion in gray matter descibed above.
+There is also the associated white matter mask.

 Different model and calibration choices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~